loochlabs/temperature_parser/README.md

    * Read all Optris files in a directory.
    * From each file get filename and add '.tif' to filename.
    * Get latitude and longitude. (e.g. -43.3935689, 172.2936697).
    * Add altitude of 304.8 to each latitude and longitude.
+Note: will need to edit altitude for your specific dataset.
    * Create one output CSV with GPS coordinates for all tifs.

 ## Expected Distorted Output